dpecos/golinks/README.md

 # golinks

-Check URLs liveleness of links from text files
+Check links liveleness in text files

 Really useful for static site generators like jekyll, hugo or hexa, as a last minute check before publishing a website.
 Easy and fast.